 Must someone be with the patient at all times?

 In the early weeks of care, it’s usually not necessary for someone to be with the patient all the time.
-Later, however, since one of the most common fears of patients is the fear of dying alone, most families want someone be there continuously for companionship and safety.
-While family and friends do deliver most of the care, hospices volunteers can assist with errands and to provide a break and time away for primary caregivers. .
+Later, however, since one of the most common fears of patients is the fear of dying alone, most families want someone to be there continuously for companionship and safety.
+While family and friends do deliver most of the care, hospice volunteers can assist with errands and provide breaks and time away for primary caregivers. .

 How difficult is caring for a dying loved one at home?

 It’s never easy and sometimes can be quite hard.
 At the end of a long, progressive illness, nights especially can be very long, lonely and scary.
 Hospice can also provide trained volunteers to provide “respite care,” to give family members a break and/or provide companionship to the patient including overnight vigils.